Nutrition: What Is It and Why Is It Important

 Better nutrition is directly related to improved maternal, infant, and child health, better immune systems, safer pregnancy and childbirth, reduced risks of non-communicable diseases (like diabetes and cardiovascular diseases), and enhanced longevity.
 Healthier children learn better.
 Individuals who get adequate nutrition are usually more productive.

-Thus, the link between good nutrition and healthy weight, lowered risk of chronic diseases, and overall health is too important to ignore.
-By taking steps to eat healthy, you’ll be ensuring that you have access the nutrients your body needs to stay active, healthy, and strong.
+Thus, the link between good nutrition and healthy weight, lowered risk of chronic diseases, and overall health are too important to ignore.
+By taking steps to eat healthily, you’ll be ensuring that you have access to the nutrients your body needs to stay active, healthy, and strong.
 As with physical activities, making small changes in your diet can go a long way, and it is easier than you think!

 How Can I Eat a Healthy Diet?

 The easiest way to follow a healthy diet is to eat a balanced diet that fulfils all of a person’s nutritional needs.
 Humans require a certain amount of nutrients and calories to stay healthy.
 A balanced diet provides the nutrients an individual requires without crossing the recommended daily calorie count.
+A nutrition food chart is a visual guide that displays the recommended daily intake of essential nutrients and helps individuals make informed choices about their diet.
 According to WHO, the following are the keys to a healthy diet: